Welcome to Su's Corner

 ADVENT BY CANDLELIGHT - "Tidings of Comfort and Joy"

-This Advent by Candlelight service was written a couple of years ago, but still available if interested.
+This Advent by Candlelight service was written a several years ago, but still available!

 It is based on the Christmas Carol "God Rest You Merry, Gentlemen."